 Those seeking potential tax deductions for 2019 have until the April 15 tax filing deadline to make a contribution.

 The contribution deadline for 2020 contributions is April 15, 2021.
 Review the 2019-2020 contribution and deduction limits here or visit the IRS website.

 Account Options for Individuals Seeking Potential Tax Deductions

-Potential tax deductions are just one of the “triple tax benefits” we highlight in the HSA Education Center, so if you are looking for tax deductions for this past year and have a high deductible health plan, consider opening and contributing to an HSA.
+Potential tax deductions are just one of the “triple tax benefits,” so if you are looking for tax deductions for this past year and have a high deductible health plan, consider opening and contributing to an HSA.